Translation and Fusion Improves Zero-shot Cross-lingual Information Extraction: Limitation and broader impact

-The Translation-and-fusion framework, while effective in enhancing cross-lingual transfer, does introduce additional steps during test time inference.
-These additional steps include translation and annotation processes, which can contribute to increased latency.
-Therefore, practitioners should consider the trade-off between performance and efficiency when deciding to adopt the Translation-and-fusion approach in practice.
+The NER experiments conducted on GPT-4 have yielded promising results for low-resource languages.
+However, concerns remain regarding potential data contamination resulting from the possibility that GPT-4 was pre-trained or fine-tuned on the test data.\footnote{https://hitz-zentroa.github.io/lm-contamination/blog/} The Translation-and-fusion framework, while effective in enhancing cross-lingual transfer, does introduce additional inference costs during test time inference.
+These additional steps include translation using an external MT system and annotation processes, which can contribute to an increased number of token generation.
+This is similar to chain-of-thought prompting or retrieval augmented generation, which uses additional computational cost at inference for better quality generation.
+Thus, practitioners should consider the trade-off between performance and efficiency when deciding to adopt the Translation-and-fusion approach.

+The proposed method carries minimal risk, given that it addresses a traditional IE task.
+Its primary objective is to enhance IE cross-lingual transfer performance for low-resource languages lacking annotated training data.
+Consequently, our work aims to have a broader impact by facilitating research for global communities with diverse languages.